 FIAPF (Fédération Internationale des Associations de Producteurs de Films) sees to the compliance with strict rules concerning the organisation of competitions as well as to the rights of filmmakers and producers.
 The International Short Film Festival Oberhausen is one of the few short film festivals in the world that is accreditated by the FIAPF since 1960.

 How many films are selected for the competitions each year?

 Every year the Festival's selection committees select about 140 contributions for the competitions, including around 60 for the International Competition, 20 for the German Competition, 10 for the NRW Competition, around 40 for the International Children's and Youth Film Competition, and about 10 for the MuVi Award.

 What is the difference between competitions and the Theme?

 How do I apply for the other programmes?

 It is not possible to submit a film specifically for inclusion in the Theme.

 How does one apply for the MuVi Online Audience Award?

 Only nominations for the MuVi Award can participate in the Online Audience Award.
 Further information about submitting a work to the MuVi Award can be found here.

 Which awards can be won in Oberhausen?

 The main awards in Oberhausen are the Grand Prize of the City of Oberhausen in the International Competition and the prize for the best contribution to the German Competition.
 The total prize money in all four competitions amounts to 37,500 euros: 22,000 euros in the International Competition; 7,500 euros in the German Competition; 1,500 euros in the NRW Competition, three prizes each 1,000 in the International Children's and Youth Film Competition, and 3,500 euros in the MuVi competition.
-All prizes go to the film directors.
+All prizes go to the filmmakers.
 For more detailed information please see the current Festival regulations.

 Which film and video formats are accepted for the competitions?

 As screening formats the Festival accepts the film formats Super 8, 16mm and 35mm and DCP are the screening formats accepted by the Festival.
-Details will be checked with the filmakers after the competition entries have been selected.
+Details will be checked with the filmmakers after the competition entries have been selected.

 Which documents have to be submitted for participation in the competitions?